cepharum/rated/README.md

 incoming requests.
 It doesn't care for whether those requests are addressing some website, some mail service or any other kind of service.
-The term "request processor" is thus referring to some software on your server that is usually processing the request to be observed by rated.
+The term "request processor" is thus referring to some software on your server that is usually processing the request to be observed by `rated`.
 This might even refer to a whole bunch of software.

 In our case there is [nginx](http://nginx.org) providing access on a website to protect.
 For integrating nginx we take a website's existing configuration and